MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/radialcontroller-walkthrough.md

         }
         ```
 4. Now, run the app again.
-5. Select the "Initialize radial controller" button.
+5. Select the **Initialize radial controller** button.
 6. With the app in the foreground, press and hold the Surface Dial to display the menu.
-Notice that all default tools have been removed (using the RadialControllerConfiguration.SetDefaultMenuItems method) leaving only the custom tool.
-The following image shows the menu with our custom tool:
+Notice that all default tools have been removed (by using the **RadialControllerConfiguration.SetDefaultMenuItems** method), leaving only the custom tool.
+Here’s the menu with our custom tool.
 | RadialController menu (custom)  |
 |---|---|
 | ![Custom RadialController menu](images/radialcontroller/wheel-app-step3-custom.png) |

 7. Select the custom tool and try out the interactions now supported through the Surface Dial:
-    * Rotate moves the slider
+    * A rotate action moves the slider.
-    * Click sets the toggle to on or off
+    * A click sets the toggle to on or off.

 Ok, let's hook up those buttons.

-## Step 5: Dynamic menu configuration
+## Step 5: Configure menu at runtime

-In this step, we hook up the "Add/Remove item" and "Reset RadialController menu" buttons to show how you can dynamically customize the menu.
+In this step, we hook up the **Add/Remove item** and **Reset RadialController menu** buttons to show how you can dynamically customize the menu.

-1. Open the MainPage_Basic.xaml.cs file
+1. Open the MainPage_Basic.xaml.cs file.
-2. Find the code marked with the title of this step ("// Step 5: Dynamic menu configuration")
+2. Find the code marked with the title of this step ("// Step 5: Configure menu at runtime").
-3. Uncomment the code in the following methods and run the app again, but don't select any of buttons (save that for the next step)
+3. Uncomment the code in the following methods and run the app again, but don't select any buttons (save that for the next step).

     ``` csharp
     // Add or remove the custom tool.